OffBroadway/flippydrive/source/installation.rst

     :width: 100%

 .. note::
-    Attaching the flex to the flippydrive after mounting to the frame is quite difficult, so it is recomended to attach flex first, then flippydrive to frame
+    Attaching the flex to the flippydrive after mounting to the frame is quite difficult, so it is recommended to attach flex first, then flippydrive to frame

-Attach flippydrive to frame
+Using a #0 Phillips, attach flippydrive to frame using the two provided screws

 .. image:: _static/4X1A7533.jpg
     :width: 100%